trevorprater/serf/README.md

 This release of the SERF software provides an implementation of the R-Swoosh algorithm described in reference [1].
-The algorithm takes as input a dataset of records (in XML) and a "MatcherMerger" class that implements functions to match and merge pairs of records, and returns a dataset of resolved records.
+The algorithm takes as input a dataset of records (in CSV) and a "MatcherMerger" class that implements functions to match and merge pairs of records, and returns a dataset of resolved records.